Read time 7 minutes

 - Select Sharing settings and then click Sharing options.

 - Here, you can apply the settings to everyone and leave the top organizational unit selected, such as the organizational unit or configuration group.

-- Warn users when sharing files outside the organization to protect the confidentiality
+- Alert users when distributing files beyond the organization to safeguard confidentiality.

 Click Save to save your selected option for file sharing.

 It may take up to 24 hours for the changes to appear in your G Suite.

 Should you wish to prevent users from sharing files with certain domains, customize the sharing rules to meet your needs.
 You also have the option to limit file sharing to trusted domains by implementing an allow list.
 This configuration provides the following choices: